Frenz86/BigQueryAPI/README.md

 auth.authenticate_user()
 ```

-## 2. Specify Project
+## 2. Specify your Project
 This step include specify the project on which we are going to work in our GCP Platform.
+In order to perform this step we need to have a google account registered in Google Cloud Platform

 ```
 project_id = "YOUR_PROJECT_ID"